Multimodal Inverse Attention Network with Intrinsic Discriminant Feature Exploitation for Fake News Detection: Experiments

 \subsection{Configurations}

-\textbf{Dataset.} Our experiments are evaluated on four real-world datasets: Weibo17, Weibo21, GossipCop, and PolitiFact, which cover almost all publicly available datasets used for supervised learning.
+\textbf{Dataset.} Our experiments are evaluated on four real-world datasets: Weibo17, Weibo21, GossipCop, and PolitiFact, which cover almost publicly available datasets.
 These datasets used in the experiments not only cover multiple domains but also include specific domain datasets where fake news frequently occurs.
 The detailed descriptions of these datasets are referred to Appendix \ref{appendix:datasets}.